How to Cope with the Loss of A Dog

 Don’t be afraid to talk with your doctor if you feel like you are struggling to get your life back to normal.
 Don’t go on this painful journey by yourself.
 You need to get some help to be able to heal.

 Avoid Non-Pet People:

-Avoid People who have no experience, but love to offer too much advice.
+Avoid People who have no experience and offer too much personal advice.
 You know who they are.
 I have plenty of them in my family, and way too many friends who can’t even fathom owning a dog in their spotless homes.
 Some of them will try to be helpful but will only end up making you feel worse.

 Make a Memorial

-Celebrating the memory of your beloved dog can be a good way of establishing a form of closure.
-Some people choose to write a letter, create shadow boxes or picture collages.
+Celebrating the memory of your beloved pup can be a good way of establishing closure.
+Some people choose to write a letter, create shadow boxes, or making picture collages.
 Some pet owners have a special funeral for their dog.
 A funeral can help you and your family express their feelings and share fond memories.